- Better Choice

 Red emperor is a tropical species found across northern Australia but fished and managed by different jurisdictions.
 The largest fishery for this species operates in WA, where they are mainly caught using line and fish traps in the Kimberley region.
-A stock assessment for the species was produced in 2015, which indicates that the fished stock is healthy.
+Recent and regularly updated stock assessments provide evidence that populations are around healthy levels, and that overfishing is unlikely to be occurring.

 Trap and line fishing are a relatively selective method of fishing, meaning that there is limited bycatch of other species.
 The only reports of interactions with threatened species are of potato cod recorded in a video camera recording taken around the traps, but no potato cod have been recorded within the fish traps.
 Impacts on marine habitat are also minimal.

 Some red Emperor are caught in a trawl fishery that operates in the Pilbara.
 This fishery has considerable issues with the bycatch of dolphins in fishing nets, and is not considered in this assessment.
-Red emperors caught in the trawl fishery would receive a Red, ‘Say No’ rating; however, the majority of red emperors are caught using trap and line methods.
+Red emperors caught in the trawl fishery would receive a Red, ‘Say No’ rating; however, the majority of red emperor are caught using trap and line methods.

 - Eat Less

-- Red emperor is a tropical species caught in QLD and NT.
+- Red emperor is a tropical species caught in WA, QLD and the NT.

-- Independent observer coverage of trawl fisheries in the NT indicates interactions with sawfish, dolphins and hammerhead sharks.
-It is unlikely that the catch level is contributing to further declines in the populations of these species.
+- Independent observer coverage of trawl fisheries in NT indicates some bycatch of endangered or protected sawfish, dolphins and hammerhead sharks, although it is unlikely that catch levels are contributing to further declines in these species.